smapiot/piral-templates/templates/pilet-template-angular/README.md

 - **src**: Sets the directory of the source files.
 By default it's `<root>/src`.
 - **standalone**: Sets if the pilet should be considered standalone, i.e., with Angular provided by the pilet.
 By default, this is derived from inspecting the used Piral instance (if it contains `piral-ng` then `standalone` would be set to `false`)
 - **ngVersion**: Sets the (major) version of Angular to be used in case of a standalone pilet.
 Otherwise, would be discarded.
+By default, Angular 18 is used.
 - **ngStandalone**: Sets if the Angular components should be configured as standalone in the `@Component` directive.
 By default, for Angular 19+ this is set to `true`.
 Otherwise, it will be set to `false`.

 ## License